engrvip123/IHP-AnalogAcademy/modules/module_1_bandgap_reference/part_3_layout/layout_tutorial.md

-C# Layout and Physical Verification
+# Layout and Physical Verification

 In this tutorial, we will guide you through the systematic process of laying out the bandgap reference circuit.
 This task is divided into two parts: the design of the two-stage OTA and the bandgap core, both of which were created in parts 1 and 2 of this series.
 The primary focus here is to transition the design from the schematic editor into KLayout for layout implementation, ensuring that pycells are correctly utilized in the layout process.